kktse/kktse.github.io/_posts/2020-12-06-rsx-rear-kinematic-curves.markdown

 The camber angle is the lean angle of the wheel relative to the chassis centre plane.
 This is not the inclination angle experienced at the contact patch.
-A negative camber angle indicates the top of the wheel leaning inwards towards the chassis.
+A negative camber angle indicates that the top of the wheel is leaning inwards towards the chassis.

 ![camber variation](/assets/images/2020-12-06/rsx-rear-left-camber.svg)

-At around -30 of droop travel, you can observe the sign of the camber gain invert.
-However, the camber gain is positive for most of the remaining bump travel especially in the more interesting regions.
+At around -30 of droop travel, the sign of the camber gain inverts.
+However, for the remaining bump travel, the camber gain is positive.
 You can expect a gain of -0.014 deg per mm of bump near nominal ride height.
 This number will be more negative if the ride height is reduced.

 ### Toe Variation